 As difficult as it might seem, it is possible for divorced, separated and never married couples to effectively co-parent their children.

-Working much as a team and coach, the co-parents and co-parenting consultant collaboratively develop a parenting plan, expand communications skills, reduce conflict and emotional reactivity and create a less conflicted and mutually constructive partnership with the end goal of facilitating a connected, safe, stable and consistent relationship between each child and each parent.
+Working much as a team and coach, the co-parents and co-parenting consultant collaboratively develop a relational plan, expand communications skills, reduce conflict and emotional reactivity and create a less conflicted and mutually constructive partnership with the end goal of facilitating a connected, safe, stable and consistent relationship between each child and each parent.

 What is Co-Parenting Consultation?

-Co-Parenting Consultation: A collaborative process for divorced, separated, or never married parents who recognize the importance of developing an effective parenting plan that emphasizes improved communication, trust, cooperation and recognizes the best interest the child(ren) as the primary and collective goal.
+Co-Parenting Consultation: A collaborative process for divorced, separated, or never married parents who recognize the importance of developing an effective relational plan that emphasizes improved communication, trust, cooperation and recognizes the best interest the child(ren) as the primary and collective goal.

 The process is facilitated by an unbiased, neutral who works with the parents to help them reach their mutual goal of providing their child(ren) with a safe, stable and consistent parenting experience.